hydroframe/subsettools/docs/getting_started.md

 ## Installation

-The best way to install `subsettools` is using pip.
-This installs our latest stable release with fully-supported features.
+`subsettools` can be installed using pip.
+This installs our latest stable release with fully-supported features. `subsettools` currently supports Python versions 3.9, 3.10 and 3.11.

 ```bash
 $ pip install subsettools